GaglianoTaliun-Lab/PheWeb2/README.md

 ## Before you run

 **You need to create a .env file**

-A .env file exists in the top level of the directory to store private options relating to your PheWeb website.
+An .env file exists in the top level of the directory to store private options relating to your PheWeb website.
 Your .env file needs to include the port of your PheWeb backend in order to retrieve data.
 We have a sample .env file called sample-env.
 Copy the file, rename to '.env' and adjust the options to your needs in order for the changes to take effect.

 Please adjust the options within `src/config.js` to fit your needs.
 There are currently just placeholder options.